 In order to prevent cross-contamination, it is important to understand how it occurs in the first place.
 As noted above, there are three categories of contaminants: biological, chemical and physical.

-Biological contaminants include microscopic pathogens such as viruses, parasites, fungi, bacteria and harmful, naturally occuring toxins prominent in certain plants and seafood.
+Biological contaminants include microscopic pathogens, such as viruses, parasites, fungi, bacteria, and harmful, naturally occurring toxins in certain plants and seafood.

-Chemical contamination results when chemicals like cleaners, sanitizers and polishers are incorrectly utilized and come into contact with food or food prep surfaces.
+Chemical contamination results when chemicals, like cleaners, sanitizers, polishers, etc., are incorrectly utilized and come in contact with food or prep surfaces.

-Physical contamination happens when foreign, tangible objects like metal shavings, glass, dirt, hair, bandages, fish bones, etc. find their way into food and pose potential harm to your guests.
+Physical contamination happens when foreign, tangible objects, like glass, dirt, hair, bandages, fish bones, etc., find their way into food and pose harm to your guests.

 There are many routes contamination can take to manifest, depending on which type we’re dealing with, and many ways these three types can result in foodborne illness:

 - Contaminated ingredients are added to food that receives no further cooking to kill growing pathogens

 - Ready-to-eat food comes into contact with contaminated surfaces

 - Contaminated food comes drips fluids or comes into contact with cooked or ready-to-eat foods

 - A food handler touches contaminated food and then touches a ready-to-eat food